bistrulli/SOGA/ReusabilityGuide.md

 `observe(y == obs_y[0])`

-$\bullet$ Prune instructions have the effect of pruning the current distribution, which is represented as a Gaussian Mixtures, up to a user-defined number of components.
+* Prune instructions have the effect of pruning the current distribution, which is represented as a Gaussian Mixtures, up to a user-defined number of components.
 They can be inserted in any point of the program to improve scalability using `prune(K)`.

 For example, `prune(30)` will prune the current distribution up to 30 components.

 You can find examples of SOGA models in the folder programs/SOGA.